 If you want to add more plugins, you can do it directly from this dialog box by clicking Not installed.
 Do this now, and examine the descriptions of some of the plugins you can add (the list may vary from what you see below).

 You can even pick one and install it if you like.
-The OpenLayers plugin shown above is a handy way to see OpenStreetMap, Google Maps, etc. in QGIS (this plugin is not yet available in QGIS 3, so most likely you will only be able to see the plugin if you first click on the Settings tab and select the option to show experimental plugins.
+The OpenLayers plugin shown above is a handy way to see OpenStreetMap, Google Maps, etc. in QGIS.
+This plugin is still declared "experimental" in QGIS 3, so most likely you will only be able to see the plugin if you first click on the Settings tab and select the option to show experimental plugins.
 The plugin will add a new entry in the Web menu from which you can pick different basemap options.
 Be aware that the quality and usability of the plugins may vary.

 GDAL and OGR utilities